kernelwernel/llarm/README.md

 >
 > My ambition is to expand it into something much bigger than it already is.
 The reason why I'm sharing this year-long project now is because I wanted to publish the progress I've made so far, and maybe get feedback from people to determine what could be better.
 But for the moment, this is only the beginning.
 >
-> My objective is to provide a completely new framework to work with the ARM architecture, with goals to have it become a suitable industry standard candidate for many low-level embedded development requirtopements out there.
+> My objective is to provide a completely new framework to work with the ARM architecture, with goals to have it become a suitable industry standard candidate for many low-level embedded development requirements out there.
 Think of it as LLVM but for ARM instead of compilers.

 <br>